Chlorine-trifluoride/ExerciseApp2/README.md

 # ExerciseApp2

-Mainly a showcase for building a menu of items that implement IExercise interface with
+Mainly a showcase for automatically building a menu of items that implement IExercise interface with

 ```cs
 AppDomain.CurrentDomain.GetAssemblies()